Boemeltrein/TalosCluster/README.md

 ## What is this?

 This is a kubernetes cluster Powered by TrueCharts [ClusterTool](https://truecharts.org/truetech/truetool/).<br />
-A single node cluster, Talos running in a VM on Truenas.
+A single node cluster, Talos running in a VM on TrueNAS.